Best large-cap semiconductor stocks to invest in 2026

 If you want to compare different market caps, you may also like my best mega, mid cap semiconductor stocks.

-For the same market cap but different sectors and themes, take a look at my best large cap basic materials, energy, financial, healthcare, industrial, retail, tech, utility stocks.
+For the same market cap but different sectors and themes, take a look at my best large cap AI, automotive, basic materials, brokers, cloud, communication services, conglomerate, construction, cybersecurity, defense, energy, financial, healthcare, hotel, industrial, insurance, manufacturing, real estate, retail, saas, tech, travel, utility, waste management stocks.

 If you are looking for dividend payers in the same market cap segment, check out my best dividend large cap semiconductor stocks.